 The German concentration and death camps and the collective experience known as the Holocaust would become infamous for the magnitude of the horror and the scale of the slaughter – the experiments with lethal pathogens and amputations and toxins; the collections of tattooed human skin; the torture administered by every conceivable instrument of pain; and finally the staggering numbers of dead.
 The scale and magnitude is nearly unfathomable: 42,500 facilities used to incarcerate, deport or exterminate over 11 million people, including over six million people of Jewish heritage.
 It is evil in its purest form.

-The place collectively known as Auschwitz is comprised of the main camps – Auschwitz I, Auschwitz II-Birkenau (the “death camp”) and the Auschwitz III-Monowitz (the “work camp”) – plus a network of over 45 small sub-camps that supplied slave labor to industrial companies.
+The place collectively known as Auschwitz is composed of the main camps – Auschwitz I, Auschwitz II-Birkenau (the “death camp”) and the Auschwitz III-Monowitz (the “work camp”) – plus a network of over 45 small sub-camps that supplied slave labor to industrial companies.
 The collective Auschwitz system was the largest concentration camp in the German system, and Auschwitz II-Birkenau was the largest extermination camp.
 Taking the Auschwitz concentration camp tour puts the scale into sharp focus.

 Those who have seen Schindler’s List or other Holocaust films have a mental image of Auschwitz.
 Trains arrive through the brick guard building and pull up along a long concrete platform.
 Inside the wooden railcars, people are packed in so densely that some are trampled.
 The cars are stifling hot, the floors are covered in excrement, and many people die on the journey.